meghna-saxena/survey-stark/notes/mongoose-for-survey-creation.md

 - recipient property is passed from survey, it is an array of objects, where each obj has an email
 - So format this subdocs collection, to just extract the email address, that's what formatAddresses() funct do.

 ## Boilerplate for sending emails

+- Configure some sendgrid defined properties for email setup

 ```
 const sendgrid = require("sendgrid");